jeremykohn/rid-covid/README.md

-# RID-COVID: Radiological Image Data for Clinical Open-source Viral Infection Diagnosis
+# Radiological Image Data for Clinical Open-source Viral Infection Diagnosis (RID-COVID)

 A list of software projects, datasets, and other publicly available resources for diagnosing COVID-19 based on clinical images such as X-rays and CT scans.